• Skip to primary navigation

 This post includes affiliate links that I earn a small commission from at no cost to you see my full disclaimer

 I have linked all of my suggestions.
-You do not need to buy these exact ones but I have found it personally helpful when I can see what someone is showing me rather than just hearing it.
+You do not need to buy these exact items, personally I have found that it is helpful when I can see what someone is telling me about, rather than just hearing about it.

 • Measuring